 The good news is that the $89,332 federal government FBT exemption cap is higher than all states’ price ceilings.
 This not only expands the pool of EVs eligible for a discount, but gives you yet another benefit when choosing novated leasing for your EV.

 Do you still have questions?
 Or maybe you’d like help sourcing your new car, negotiating the price and organising a test drive?
-You might also love to have the support of a car expert who negotiates on your behalf and secures the best EV deals for you.
+You might also love to have the support of a car expert who negotiates on your behalf and secures the best and latest EV deals for you.
 And while you’re at it, why not enjoy significant tax savings and no GST on your car purchase, electricity mileage, servicing and maintenance?

 You’ll get all of this and more when you sign up to an EV Novated Leasing with Flare.